getappmap/appmap-js/docs/reference/guides/navigating-code-objects.md

 In the HTTP Service request list, you can see basically a mini spec file showing you what routes are available across all of your AppMap Diagrams.

-If this route only exists in a single AppMap, you’ll be taken directly to the AppMap for this request, but if the route exists in multiple diagrams you’ll get a VScode picker to choose which one to open.
+If this route only exists in a single AppMap, you’ll be taken directly to the AppMap for this request, but if the route exists in multiple diagrams you’ll get a VSCode picker to choose which one to open.

 Here is this route, and here it is shown in a trace view, and you’ll see the status code for that is 302 which is a redirect.